 Passing the Physical Ability Assessment is a prerequisite for candidacy with nearly 100 police departments.
-The CHIP Card is accepted throughout Connecticut and has also been accepted by public safety agencies in NY, NH, WY, and FL.
-If you're applying to a department outside of Connecticut ask the agency if they will accept your CHIP Card results.
+The CHIP Card is accepted throughout Connecticut but it can be accepted by any local, state of federal public safety agency interested in creating a more efficient and streamlined hiring process.
+If you're applying to a department outside of Connecticut ask the agency if they will accept your CHIP results.
 CHIP simplifies the process by enabling police applicants to:

 - Take one assessment

 - Use test results for multiple police departments

 Once a candidate passes a CHIP Physical Ability Assessment, he or she receives certified results - CHIP Card that is valid for six months and is accepted by all CHIP participating departments.

 To begin the process of registration for a CHIP Physical Ability Assessment, simply check our calendar of upcoming assessment dates and register online prior to the corresponding registration deadline.
 You must also download and complete a medical form and a waiver form and bring them with you to the test.
 A fee of $75 will be collected at the time of registration.
 All payments must be made online using a credit card.
 No refunds will be provided.

 What You Need On the Day of the Assessment